mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 ---

 ## Observability Restoration
 Before restoring observability in the linear decoupled measurement model, the system must include at least one bus voltage magnitude measurement.
 This necessity arises from the fact that observable islands are identified based on wattmeters, where wattmeter measurements estimate voltage angles.
 Since the voltage angle reference is already known from the slack bus, the same principle should be applied to bus voltage magnitudes.
-Therefore, to address this requirement, we add:
+Therefore, to address this requirement, add:
 ```@example ACSEObservabilityAnalysis
 addVoltmeter!(monitoring; bus = "Bus 1", magnitude = 1.0)
 nothing # hide
 ```

 Next, define a set of pseudo-measurements, where measurements must come in pairs as well.
-Let us create that set:
+Create that set:
 ```@example ACSEObservabilityAnalysis
 pseudo = measurement(system)